kiboschool/course-c4s-writing/src/communicating-for-success/drafting/overcoming-writer-s-block.md

 - Create smaller tasks and short-term goals
 - Collaborate
 - Embrace reality
-- Seek out experts
+- Seek out experts (and examples)

-One common outcomes of having writing anxiety and writer's block is procrastination.

-> 📖 Read the following section on [managing procrastination when writing](https://openoregon.pressbooks.pub/wrd/chapter/procrastination/).
+> 📖 One common outcome of having writing anxiety is procrastination.
+Read the following section on [managing procrastination when writing](https://openoregon.pressbooks.pub/wrd/chapter/procrastination/).

 ---